Enderforge-Labs/FancyPlayerShops/src/To-do list.md

 - Limit hover events distance. players shouldn't be able to hover on stuff thats too far away. add a max distance config setting

-- add scroll sounds - a lower volume, longer sound
+- add shop settings for click and scroll sounds (scrollable volume bar, mute with volume == 0)
+- add shop setting to send everything to the stash, skipping the inventory
+  - replace hand written inventory checks and calls with a generic give() method that checks for this option and also adds extra items to the stash

 - add an undo command & chat message click command to undo item buy actions
   - add undos for shop deletion too. moving a shop doesn't need undos